mk12/base16-kitty/README.md

 It departs from the official [kdrag0n/base16-kitty][] repository in a few ways:

 - Different color mapping choices.
-For example, I set bright white to the emphasized text shade.
+For example, I use a blue cursor.
 - No support for 256-color variants.
 These [defeat the purpose of Base16][issue].
 - A build setup geared around only building themes for kitty, not all the templates.
 - Ability to override theme repositories.
 I use this for my version of [Solarized][].